-All board members are members of the Audit and Risk Committee and Remuneration committee.
+All board members are members of the Audit and Risk Committee.

 Remuneration report (audited)

 The Remuneration report, which has been audited, outlines the key management personnel remuneration arrangements for the consolidated entity, in accordance with the requirements of the Corporations Act 2001 and its Regulations.